LordVertice/LordVertice/README.md

 i will not reveal my exact usernames here, but you might guess or otherwise find some if you probe deeper.

-otherwise, to establish an innitial connection contact me via **[email]**, refer to my [github profile](https://github.com/LordVertice) to find the address (you must be logged in). if you do not feel safe using email or if you don't want to log in, probe deeper to find a different connection point, or go to the section below.
+otherwise, to establish an initial connection contact me via **[email]**, ~~refer to my [github profile](https://github.com/LordVertice) to find the address (you must be logged in)~~. if you do not feel safe using email or if you don't want to log in, probe deeper to find a different connection point, or go to the section below.

 but then again, why are you even here if you don't already have a connection with me? after all, that's one of the few ways you would've found this place!